AI Generate

 • reasoning - Internal reasoning content (if available from reasoning models)

-Generation Metadata: Same fields as text generation (model, providerType, providerId, finishReason, steps, providerErrors, warnings)
+Generation Metadata: Same fields as text generation (model, providerType, providerId, apiId, finishReason, steps, providerErrors)

 Token Usage: Same fields as text generation (inputTokens, outputTokens, totalTokens, reasoningTokens, cachedInputTokens)